-The Department of Public Safety maintains a Daily Crime Log which is available to the public for review, at 716 North El Paso Avenue, Russellville, AR 72801, from 8 a.m.- 5 p.m.
+The Russellville Campus Department of Public Safety maintains a Daily Crime Log for the ATCC which is available to the public for review, at 716 North El Paso Avenue, Russellville, AR 72801, from 8 a.m.- 5 p.m.
 Monday through Friday, excluding holidays.
+A copy can also be obtained at the Director of ATCC's Office, located at 2201 South Knoxville Avenue, Russellville, AR 72802.